MichaelHussey/SolaceKafkaSourceConnector/README.md

 ### Prerequisites

-You need both a Solace Message Router and a Kafka environment.
+ZooKeeper and Kafka.You need both a Solace Message Router and a Kafka environment.

 If you don't have a physical Solace Appliance available to you then use either a Virtual Message Router [VMR](http://dev.solace.com/downloads/) or register on [Solace's messaging as a service](https://datago.io).